-- 1. Crosspans are not permitted across entry streets, collectors (minor or major), or arterials (minor or major) but may occur parallel to these streets across a local street intersection.
+- Crosspans are not permitted across entry streets, collectors (minor or major), or arterials (minor or major) but may occur parallel to these streets across a local street intersection.
 If there is storm sewer in the street within 100 feet, no crosspan shall be allowed across a local street. - 2.
 Crosspans shall be constructed in accordance with the Town of Castle Rock Detail Plans. - 3.
 If pavement is concrete, any drainage conveyance, such as crosspans, may be poured monolithically with the main line paving process. - 4.
-Mid-block crosspans are not permitted. - to private streets or driveways at signalized or future signalized intersections where the traffic flow would be negatively affected by the crosspan, as determined by the Town.
+Mid-block crosspans are not permitted. - 5.
+Crosspans in the public right-of-way are not permitted across the entrance to private streets or driveways at signalized or future signalized intersections where the traffic flow would be negatively affected by the crosspan, as determined by the Town.
 Crosspans in public right-of-way shall have a minimum width of 8 feet.
 The Town may require 10' width for certain intersections where traffic operations would be detracted by using an 8 foot crosspan. - 6.
 Pedestrian crosswalks/routes shall not be located within drainage crosspans.